timjtc/metapermaprost/addendum-1-digital-tools-and-software.md

 If the reference is a video game:
 	...

+If the reference is a seminar, workshop, lecture, conference or anything similar:
+	the last name of the keynote speaker, followed by the initials of its first name in uppercase (resembling a camel case), followed by a dash,
+	followed by the year, month, date, hour and minute when the event started (in `ISO8601 YYYYMMDDHHmm`), followed by a dash,
+	followed by the abbreviation of the title of conference (refer to [[#^764429]])

 **Producing an abbreviation of work title for citations** ^764429

 1. Strip all conjunctions from the title.